 Although my mom and dad did not sing or play any instruments, music was a major part of my family background.
 For example, my maternal Great Grandmother Helen was in a band and, raising her four children alone during the Great Depression in the 1930s, she supported the family in part by playing piano at the silent movies.
-Her son, my Grandfather Robert (one of the few WWII vets alive - you can check out this video of my visit with him in July, 2020), performed as a singer and harmonica player.
+Her son, my Grandfather Robert (WWII veteran - you can check out this video of my visit with him in July, 2020 a few months before he died), performed as a singer and harmonica player.
 And on my father's side my Grandmother Marguerite, daughter of a Methodist minister, had the most beautiful soprano voice and was an accomplished organist and pianist as well; in fact, I recently found out that she had recorded two vinyl record albums of hymns in 1958 and 1960 (yes, before the Beatles released their first record my Grandma was recording albums in the studio!).
 If anyone is interested they can listen to her records Hymns Precious to Me and Joy in Christ Songs on my music page.

 As for myself, because of the musical talent in my family my mom made sure that my brother and I were exposed to music at an early age.
 I began playing piano at the age of 9 and started on the guitar at the age of 10.
 On piano I can still remember learning Keep on Loving You by REO Speedwagon and the popular soundtrack HIll Street Blues.
 On guitar I was heavily influenced by "stars" of my day such as Eric Clapton, Joe Walsh, Mark Knopfler, Neil Schon, Jimmy Page and Stevie Ray Vaughn.
 In high school, besides live performances with rock, alternative and fusion bands in the Indianapolis area, I began experimenting with studio recording - both at home and in professional studios - and this set me on a trajectory of perennial recording (here is a sample of some studio recordings from my high school days).
 Although mostly a guitar player, I learned many instruments along the way (bass - I was the bass player for the The Catholic Cowboys for a few months in 1991; keyboard - I was the keyboard player in my first band Departure, although we never 'departed' from the basement where we practiced; drums - while guitarist for Under Fire the drummer gave me some lessons, I practiced quite a bit and in my next band The Understatements I played drums for some of the songs; saxophone - unfortunately I didn't persevere with the sax) and I sang in choir in high school and all through college.
 I went to college with a scholarship as a classical guitar performance major at DePaul University in Chicago under Mark Maxwell, a disciple of Andres Segovia's protege Robert Guthrie (in fact I had the privilege of attending a one week Masterclass with Robert Guthrie in 1988).
 Although I was studying classical guitar, I found myself going to Wise Fools Pub almost every Tuesday night - they had an open mic blues venue and I would play blues guitar with the singer and whoever else might show up.
 It was during that first year of college that I had a major conversion for which I am eternally grateful.
 I transferred to the Franciscan University of Steubenville where I received my degree in Philosophy in 1991.
 With the Franciscan Friars of the Renewal from 1992-1995 and throughout my time with the Franciscan Friars of the Immaculate from 1995-2017 I was always leading music - primarily as a singer, but also accompanying with guitar or organ depending on the context.